Case 39: Production

 The film was shot in Vancouver in late 2006.
 On October 31, 2006, a fire started on the film's set in Vancouver.
-None of the cast were on the set at the time and nobody was seriously injured, though the set and studio were destroyed. the film was released theatrically in the UK, other European, and in Latin American countries on August 13, 2009.
-The film was initially scheduled for American release in August 2008 but was delayed twice before its final release date on October 1, 2010.
+None of the cast were on the set at the time and nobody was seriously injured, though the set and studio were destroyed.
+The film was released theatrically in the UK, other European countries, and Latin America on August 13, 2009.
+The film was initially scheduled for American release in August 2008, but was delayed twice in U.S. before its final release date in the United States on October 1, 2010.

 Reception

 Critical response

 Case 39 was panned by critics.
+Metacritic, which uses a weighted average, assigned the a score of 25 out of 100, based on 15 critics, indicating "generally unfavorable" reviews.

 Gareth Jones of Dread Central gave the film 2 out of 5 "knives", considering it a good thing that it was not released in the domestic market for over two years, saying: "I'm sure it will do decent business among the undemanding weekend-horror crowd and Zellweger fans when it eventually sees the light of day.
 Nobody else need apply."
 Margaret Pomeranz of At the Movies Australia gave the film one out of 5 stars, calling it "one of the least scary, dumbest movies I've seen in a long time", while co-host David Stratton gave it 1½ out of 5, commenting that "once it sort of kicks into the plot – once it really gets down to the nitty gritty, like so many horror films it just becomes really ridiculous and silly."